 - Students need to meet with their faculty advisors to complete and submit the ATC/CE.
 Consult the department or an advisor for semester deadlines.

-A brief description is provided below for the ATC & CE Forms, or consult the SFSU Bulletin for complete details:
+A brief description is provided below for the ATC & CE Forms:

 The Advancement to Candidacy (ATC)

-The plan of study that must be completed prior to award of the degree is documented on the Advancement to Candidacy (ATC) form.
-The form must be submitted to Graduate Studies after completion of 18 units toward the degree and no later than the semester prior to beginning the Culminating Experience.
-The Advancement to Candidacy (ATC) form must be approved by the graduate major advisor and the graduate coordinator/department chair of the student’s department.
-The form is submitted to the dean of Graduate Studies for evaluation and approval.
+The ATC form must be submitted to Graduate Studies after completion of 18 units toward the degree and no later than the semester prior to beginning the Culminating Experience.
+The Advancement to Candidacy (ATC) form must be approved by the graduate major advisor and the graduate coordinator/department chair.
 On approval of the ATC, the student is advanced to candidacy or classified status.
-Students who have submitted their ATC forms can check on their status by accessing the SF State Gateway link from the SF State main page or Graduate Studies website.

 Culminating Experience Requirements